ndd21/PHYS281/docs/gravity.md

 forces acting on all particles should be zero at all times.
 This result is just due to Newton's third law in the absence of an external field.
-Note that if we move one particle before calculating the effect of that particle on all the other particles in our simulation then (unless great care is taken) out code will violate Newton's third law.
+Note that if we move one particle before calculating the effect of that particle on all the other particles in our simulation then (unless great care is taken) our code will violate Newton's third law.
 This is unlikely to be a good idea.

-Note that when coding up the above equation you can calculate each dimension independently, i.e., in the $x$-dimension
+For a single dimension, e.g., in the $x$-dimension, the above equation would give:

 $$
 {a_x}_i = \sum^N_{j \neq i} \frac{-G m_j}{|r_{ij}|^2}\frac{({r_x}_i - {r_x}_j)}{|r_{ij}|}